Skip to content

 Some schools offer vocational qualifications alongside your GCSE subjects.
 However, vocational qualifications are mainly for 16 to 19 year olds.

-Vocational qualifications have been designed in partnership with employers, universities and professional or trade organisations - this means that you can develop the skills that employers want.
-You can also acquire the knowledge needed to progress to a higher level - such as degree level courses or apprenticeships.
+universities and professional or trade organisations - this means they help you develop the skills that employers want.
+You can also acquire the

 Careerpilot has information on lots of different job sectors.
 Each sector has hundreds of job profiles explaining what is involved, what you will earn, routes into the job, etc.